-An array provides constant-time access to any element.
-So you can quickly access elements in any order you choose and the access time does not depend on the length of the list.
+An array provides constant-time (O(1)) access to any element.
+So you can quickly access elements in any order you choose and the access time does not depend on the length of the array.
 However, the length of an array is fixed when the array is built.
-Changing the array length takes time proportional to the length of the array, i.e. O(n).
-Adding or deleting objects in the middle of the array requires pushing other objects sideways.
-This can also take O(n)time.
+Changing the array length takes O(n) time, where n is the length of the array.
+This is often called linear time.
+Adding or deleting objects in the middle of the array requires pushing other objects sideways, which typically also takes linear time.
 Two-dimensional arrays are similar, except that you need to supply two subscripts e.g. $a{x,y}$ .